puppetlabs/puppetdb/documentation/install_from_source.markdown

     $ PDB\_TEST\_KEEP\_DB\_ON\_FAIL=true lein test

-Step 3: Configure Database
+Step 3: Configure a database
 -----

 In most cases you should [set up a PostgreSQL server and configure PuppetDB to use it][configure_postgres].
 You may also need to [adjust the maximum heap size][configure_heap].

-You can change PuppetDB's database at any time while the service is shutdown, but note that changing the database does not migrate PuppetDB's data, so the new database will be empty.
+You can change PuppetDB's database at any time while the service is shut down, but note that changing the database does not migrate PuppetDB's data, so the new database will be empty.

-Step 4: Start the PuppetDB Service
+Step 4: Start the PuppetDB service
 -----

 If you _installed_ PuppetDB from source, you can start PuppetDB by running the following: